How to Install Underfloor Heating

 Step 3

-You should then Insert aluminium spreader plates into the pipework sheets.
-They should slot easily into the gaps on the sheet and will help to hold them together while you finish laying out the pipework sheets.
+You should then insert aluminium spreader plates into the pipework sheets.
+They should slot easily into the gaps on the sheet, and they will help to hold them together while you finish laying out the pipework sheets.

 Step 4